Hire Tom Allen

 From his groundbreaking and critically acclaimed comedic performance on BBC1’s Live At The Apollo Tom went on to smash show after show.
 From 8 Out Of 10 Cats to Mock The Week to Countdown.
 Boom.
 Tom delivered the goods.
 And now, well, you know the rest.
 He’s a mainstay on The Great British Bake Off…oh and did we forget to mention performing alongside HRH Prince Charles on Just A Minute.

-WHAT TO EXPECT WHEN YOU HIRE TOM ALLEN
+WHAT TO EXPECT WHEN YOU BOOK TOM ALLEN

 Unique is a word often overused but in Tom’s case it’s truly required.